A class of complete minimal submanifolds and their associated families of genuine deformations: The results

 Conversely, let $F\colon M^n\to\R^{n+2}$, $n\geq 4$, be an $(n-2)$-ruled minimal immersion with rank $\rho=4$ on an open dense subset of $M^n$.
 Assume that ${\cal H}$ admits a totally geodesic integral surface $j\colon L^2\to M^n$ which is a global cross section to the rulings.
 Then, the surface $g=F\circ j\colon L^2\to\R^{n+2}$ is $1$-isotropic and $F$ can be parametrized by (\ref{param}). \end{theorem}

 The vertical bundle $\mathcal V=\ker\pi_*$ of the submersion $\pi$ decomposes orthogonally as

 on an open dense subset of $L^2$, where $\mathcal{V}^1$ denotes the plane bundle determined by $N_2^g$.
-In fact, this holds if $g$ is $2$-regular which we can assume without loss of generality.
+We assume without loss of generality that this decomposition holds globally.
 In the sequel, we consider the orthogonal decomposition of the tangent bundle of $M^n$ given by $TM={\cal H}\oplus\mathcal{V}$ where we identify isometrically (and use the same notation) the subbundle $\mathcal{V}$ tangent to the rulings with the corresponding normal subbundle to $g$.
 Then, it follows from the proof that the relative nullity leaves of $F$ are identified with the fibers of $\mathcal{V}^0$.

 Let $\cal J$ be the endomorphism of $TM$ such that ${\cal J|_{\cal{H}}}\colon\cal H\to\cal H$ is the almost complex structure in $\mathcal{H}$ determined by the orientation and restricted to $\cal V$ is the identity, and set